karollynecosta/aws_solutions_architect-associate/README.md

 Aws Trusted Advisor:
 ```
 Is an online tool that provides you real-time guidance to help you provision your resources following AWS best practices.
+AWS Trusted Advisor offers a Service Limits check (in the Performance category) that displays your usage and limits for some aspects of some services.
 It inspects your AWS environment and makes recommendations for saving money, improving system performance and reliability, or closing security gaps.
 ```

 ## Aws Storage Extras <a name="AdvancedStorage"></a>